-Some of the most interesting facts about drought are the different types, the causes, and the overall impact on social, environmental, and economical.
+Some of the most interesting facts about drought are the different types, the causes, and the overall impact on social, environmental, and economical levels.

 Hydrological - impact is seen in river systems and reservoirs that are necessary for supporting hydroelectric power and hydrologic storage systems.